Kalathur Kannamma: Plot

 Mani is critically ill and Selvam turns to Raja for help.
 Raja brings a doctor who is unable to save Mani.
 Raja takes Selvam with him to the palace.
 At Selvam's insistence, he stops drinking and to give him a mother, decides to marry Maduram.
 A seriously ill Murugan confesses to Kannamma that her child is not dead and reveals the identity of Selvam.
 Kannamma tries to contact Selvam but does not find him in the orphanage.
 The news shocks Murugan and to soothe his nerves, they move back to Kalathur.
 In the local temple, Kannamma meets Selvam and tells him that she is his mother.
 On learning from him that Raja is bringing him up and is marrying shortly to find him a mother, she asks him not to mention anything about her to Raja.

 Maduram learns from Selvam that he is the son of Raja, after which Singaram insists on a written undertaking that the properties of Raja would go to the children of Maduram only.
 The news of this conflict spreads in the village.
 On learning this, Murugan rushes to the palace to tell everyone the true identity of Selvam but collapses near the palace gate.
 Kannamma, who has followed, takes Selvam and tries to move away when she is intercepted by Raja who demands the boy back.
 Raja refuses to believe that Selvam is Kannamma's son and abuses Kannamma for her shameless life.
 Ramalingam observes that even in such a humiliating situation, Kannamma is silent and does not breathe a word about her promise to him.
 He is moved and acknowledges her as his daughter-in-law.
-Selvam is united with his parents, and Raja's marriage with Maduram is cancelled.
+Selvam is united with his parents, and Raja's marriage to Maduram is cancelled.